xmuyzz/C3-Segmentation/README.md

 # C3-Segmentation

-The codebase for auto-segmenting the C3 skeletal muscle mass, muscle cross-sectional area (CSA), and Skeletal Mass Index (SMI) from 3D CT images.
+The codebase for auto-segmenting the C3 skeletal muscle mass and for calculating muscle cross-sectional area (CSA), and Skeletal Mass Index (SMI) from 3D CT images.

 Consists of two deep-learning models: Slice Selection Model and Segmentation Model.
 The Slice Selection Model is adapted from DenseNet and the Segmentation model is adapted from UNet.